aamnah/fbgrab/README.md

 FBGrab is a framebuffer screenshot program, capturing the linux frambuffer and converting it to a png-picture.
 FBGrab is delivered as is without any warranty and license is GPL version 2, see tar-ball for details.

 FBGrab interacts with the framebuffer directly using system calls and Linux-specific headers.
+Since it is dealing with framebuffer, `sudo` is required

 - [Installation](./INSTALL.md)
 - [Contributing](./CONRIBUTING.md)